 - Content Freshness – time decay on content seems to play a larger role in Naver than it does in Google, which makes sense given the nature of other SERP elements, so it’s important to maintain and post regularly to a blog.

 Yeti obeys robots.txt directives, and if you’re unable to edit your own robots.txt, you can make a simple version in Naver Webmaster Tools.

 <link rel=”canonical” href=”http://example.com/”>

-… are not support by Naver.
+… are not supported by Naver.
 This can pose a number of issues, such as implementing canonicals.

-As I mentioned on my post on Search Engine Journal, Naver doesn’t support Hreflang – as it doesn’t support the <link> tag.
-This means you need to use the HTML meta language tag, as well as utilise a Korean site/alternate version only XML sitemap.
+Naver doesn’t support Hreflang – as it doesn’t support the <link> tag.
+This means you need to use the HTML meta language tag, as well as utilize a Korean site/alternate version only XML sitemap.

 <meta http-equiv="content-language" content="ko-kr">

 If you are implementing Hreflang through the XML sitemap, and you have versions for each territory, from experience, this will still work in Naver.